Menu

 return f"REPORT\n{'='*40}\n{content}\n{'='*40}"

-These tools are intentionally simple.
-In production, the search tool would call a real API.
-The point here is the architecture, not the tools.
+These tools are kept simple on purpose.
+In a real project, the search tool would call a live API.
+What matters here is the wiring, not the tools.

-create_supervisor from the langgraph-supervisor package does the heavy lifting.
-It takes a list of worker agents and a model, then builds a graph where the supervisor routes tasks to workers.
+create_supervisor from langgraph-supervisor does the bulk of the work.
+Hand it a list of workers and a model, and it builds a graph where the supervisor sends tasks to the right worker.

-We create each worker with create_react_agent, giving it a focused system prompt and only the tools it needs.
-Then create_supervisor wraps them into a managed workflow.
-The output_mode="full" flag returns the complete message history, not just the final answer.
+We make each worker with create_react_agent, giving it a short prompt and only the tools it needs.
+Then create_supervisor ties them into one managed flow.
+The output_mode="full" flag gives you the full chat history, not just the last reply.

 python